-RR (BAN Data), RR (Video and Audio) RA (Video and Audio) GP Terminal (Video Audio) Tampering An attacker could try to tamper with the information stored the different components storing it.
-To counter this threat the RR, RA, GP and SARA shall have proper access control mechanisms to access databases holding sensitive information.
-In case these mechanisms are not provided by default, a PEP enforcement point could be deployed, e.g., using the side car proxy, to ensure that components providing critical information validate security policies before sending information. ''' Information Disclosure A GP could open a remote "telepresence" session, or attempt to get privacy sensitive information such as the patient's exact location from the BAN data, which poses a privacy risk.
-The policy framework can enforce strict policies, restricting access to video and audio streams monitoring the patient as well as other privacy- sensitive information, e.g., the patient's location, in normal system state.
-However, if a fall is detected the context changes, and the CGs/GPs will be able to retrieve the location for safety purposes.
-To enforce this change of state and dynamic update of security policies the security and privacy patterns can be used.
-Also, they can be used to monitor the state of the system and raise alerts for human intervention if needed.
+RR (BAN Data), RR (Video and Audio) RA (Video and Audio) GP Terminal (Video Audio) Tampering An attacker could try to tamper with the information stored the different components storing it. access databases holding sensitive information.
+In RR (BAN Data), RR (Video and Audio) RA (Video and Audio) GP Terminal (Video Audio) Information Disclosure A GP could open a remote "telepresence" session, or attempt to get privacy sensitive information such as the patient's exact location from the BAN data, which poses a privacy risk. restricting access to video and audio streams monitoring the patient as well as other privacy-sensitive information, e.g., the patient's location, in normal system state.
+However, if a fall is detected the context changes,

-5.5.2 DATA FLOWS
+5.5.2.
+DATA FLOWS

-Data Flow Kind of Description Countermeasure Source/Dest threat SARA/ CG APP Send Alert DoS DoS for the message could harm the patient if he does not get proper medical attention.
-Send messages through two channels (Cellphone and Wifi).
-SEMIoTICS is currently exploring the possibility to use (Virtual Network Functions) VNFs for this purpose.
-RR/SARA Upload BAN Information Disclosure If an attacker manipulates the RR, it could store the BAN data under another user The application could implement policies to ensure that the RR is authenticated as an OAuth2 client.
-Also, when the client writes to a patient, it can ensure that the owner of that RR is indeed the patient who owns the heath record too.
+Data Flow Source/Dest Kind of threat Description Countermeasure SARA/ CG APP Send Alert DoS for the message could harm the patient if he does not get proper medical attention. and Wifi).
+SEMIoTICS is currently exploring the possibility to use (Virtual Network Functions) VNFs RR/SARA Upload BAN Information Disclosure If an attacker manipulates the RR, it could store the BAN data under another user that the RR is authenticated as an OAuth2 client.
+Also, when the client writes to a patient, it can ensure that the owner of that RR is indeed the

 CG App/ SARA Schedule GP Information Disclosure An attacker could impersonate the CG App to generate a request to schedule a GP.
 This would let a GP violate the user's privacy if he starts a call to gain access to the patient's video stream.
-To counter this threat, the application can register CG App as an OAuth2 client in the backend.
-Furthermore, if the GP application instance is associated with the patient, an attacker cannot authenticate on behalf of the CG app without compromising the phone of the caregiver.

-SARA/ APP Alert CG Send Tampering An attacker could attack the underlying SDN network to redirect the traffic to malicious destinations by adding flow rules SDN switches and controllers' communication could be encrypted to avoid third-party manipulation of network data flow.
-Also authentication should be used to avoid any kind of tempering using the NBI interfaces of the SDN controllers to SDN switches
+Furthermore, if the GP application instance is associated with the patient, an attacker cannot authenticate on behalf of the CG app without SARA/ CG APP Send Alert Tampering An attacker could attack the underlying SDN network to redirect the traffic to malicious destinations by adding flow rules to SDN switches SDN switches and controllers' communication con be encrypted to avoid third-party manipulation network data flow.
+Also authentication should used to avoid any kind of tempering using the N interfaces of the SDN controllers

-5.5.3 EXTERNAL ENTITIES
+5.5.3.
+EXTERNAL ENTITIES

-Entity Kind of threat Description Countermeasure General Practicioner (GP) Spoofing An attacker could impersonate a GP during a session Even though this threat is unlikely, as it needs physical access to the GP terminal, it can have high impact.
+Entity Kind of threat Description Countermeasure General Practicioner (GP) Spoofing Even though this threat is unlikely, as it needs physical access to the GP terminal, it can have high impact.
 To prevent the threat, the application could protect the SARA cloud service by relying on the authentication services provided by the Security Manager.

-5.5.4 PROCESSES
+5.5.4.
+PROCESSES

-Entity Kind of threat Description Countermeasure RR, RA, SARA, GP Terminal Tampering In the case of a vulnerability, an attacker could install malicious software in the rollator, the robotic assistant or any other data source to perform a more complex attack, e.g., install a botnet client in the devices to launch a DoS attack against third parties.
+Entity Kind of threat Description Countermeasure

+RR, SARA, Terminal RA, GP Tampering In the case of a vulnerability, an attacker could install malicious software in the rollator, the robotic assistant or any other data source to perform a more complex attack, e.g., install a botnet client in the devices to launch a DoS attack against third parties.
 On the one hand, the machine-learning approaches presented before could be used to detect malicious behaviour, e.g., the botnet.
 Additionally, the SDN functionality could be used to redirect malicious traffic to a honeypot and analyse the attacker's behaviour.
-In this way, threat intelligence could be collected to prevent similar attacks in the future.
+In this way, threat intelligence could be collected to prevent similar attacks in the future. -------------------------- ----------- ----------- --- ---

-6 REQUIREMENTS AND KPIS
+6. REQUIREMENTS AND KPIS

-6.1 Overview
+6.1.
+Overview